Tennessee Pass: Railroad line

 Union Pacific began actively discussing the sale of the line to Colorado Pacific in 2019, for an amount of $10 million.
 Colorado Pacific wanted to pay only the $8.8 million that the line was valued at.
 After a long battle in court, the ICC declared that they would not force a sale, but if other evidence was found, Colorado Pacific could re-file the report.
 As of October 2020, Colorado Pacific attempted another forced sale, this time saying they would run passenger/excursion service over the route.
 Union Pacific responded by stating they were in active negotiations for Rio Grande Pacific to operate the line and were opposed to Colorado Pacific's bid.
 On December 31, 2020 Rio Grande Pacific subsidiary Colorado, Midland & Pacific Railway Company, announced it had entered in an agreement with Union Pacific to explore reopening, leasing and operating the line for both potential commuter and freight services.

-The route has been at the center of controversy, as with the Uinta Basin Railroad construction project in Utah, it is expected that increased traffic of trains loaded with waxy-crude oil in the Central Corridor would generate a pressure effect leading to an eventual reopening of the Tennessee Pass Subdivision to relieve increased traffic on the Moffat Tunnel Sub.
+The route has been at the center of controversy because, with the construction of the Railroad to Uinta Basin in Utah, the eventual increase in the number of trains loaded with waxy-crude oil in the Central Corridor is expected to generate pressure that will lead to the reopening of the Tennessee Pass Subdivision to relieve pressure on the Moffat Tunnel Sub.
 The route through Tennessee Pass is more direct, avoiding the longer route via Moffat Tunnel, Denver and the UP–BNSF Joint Line to Pueblo, where trains enter BNSF trackage rights, bound for Gulf Coast refineries.
 Rio Grande Pacific refuted claims they would operate oil trains on the pass, with public statements their interests in the line are only in local freight and exploring potential commuter rail service.

 Both Eagle County and environmental groups lobbied to put the project on hold, citing the potential risks of increased oil train traffic both in the Central Corridor and eventually through Tennessee Pass.
 One of the major concerns that both Eagle County and environmental groups indicated is that if a major derailment were to occur on the Central Corridor or Tennessee Pass route with a resulting oil spill, the environmental consequences to the Colorado River (which runs adjacent to the Central Corridor rail tracks), or the Arkansas River, which runs adjacent to the Tennessee Pass tracks, would be catastrophic.
 Eagle County's opposition to the Uintah Basin project led to the Supreme Court ruling Seven County Infrastructure Coalition v.
 Eagle County focused on an appeal court's interpretation of the National Environmental Policy Act which had paused the Uinta Basin Rail project.
 In an 8-0 ruling, the court ruled against Eagle County, citing that potential environmental impacts there from the Utah rail project on rail traffic outside of the Uinta Basin line itself, is outside the scope of an environmental impact statement as outlined according to NEPA.

 Passenger rail service has been proposed along the line.